Period Workshop for Schoolgirls

 Frequently Asked Questions

-This workshop is for young school girls between the age of 8-15 to learn about periods and puberty and get the mentorship they need to manage their periods effectively.
+This workshop is for young schoolgirls between the ages of 8 and 15 to learn about periods and puberty and receive the mentorship they need to manage their periods effectively.

-The duration of our workshop is one hour.
-During this hour, schoolgirls get taught and mentored about periods and puberty, followed by a Q&A
+The workshop lasts one hour.
+During this time, schoolgirls are taught and mentored about periods and puberty, followed by a Q&A session

-Our workshops are intended for school girls between the ages of 8 and 15.
-It is usually best for schoolgirls to attend a period workshop before they get their first period to be better prepared to manage their periods.
+Our workshops are intended for schoolgirls between the ages of 8 and 15.
+It is usually best for schoolgirls to attend a period workshop before they get their first period, so they are better prepared to manage it.

 Of course!
-She can attend a digital workshop alone.
-Nevertheless, we recommend that you attend this workshop with her as it will help you supervise and ensure she is learning as you intended.
-We have a digital workshop every three months, so feel free to register.
+She can attend a digital workshop on her own.
+However, we recommend that you attend the workshop with her, as this allows you to supervise and ensure she is learning as intended.
+We hold a digital workshop every three months, so feel free to register.

 Real Stories from Young schoolgirls